By Edu Valor / Author - Spanish Chef

 These are actually known as pinchitos morunos, the Andalusian take on the brochette.

-Like other tapas, these brochettes are often served with drinks and shared among friends.
+Like other tapas, these skewers are often served with drinks and shared among friends.
 It’s an integral part of Spain’s vibrant social culture.

 Skewer pinchos are typically grilled on a barbecue (or grill pan) to achieve that smoky flavor that complements the meat and spices perfectly.

-Skewers are part of the tapas culture and are often paired with another dish, such as another tapa or a salad.
+Skewers are part of the tapas culture and are often paired with another snack.

-I’ve seen them served with pimientos de Padrón, tortilla de patatas, and I’ve personally enjoyed them with ensaladilla rusa.
+I’ve seen them served with pimientos de padrón and tortilla de patatas.
+I’ve personally enjoyed them with ensaladilla rusa.
 The only limit is your imagination.

 If you’re curious, visit a feria in Andalusia, where you’ll find a variety of skewer pinchos.
 You’re likely to come across pinchitos morunos, available at the casetas or chiringuitos.